Spatial transcriptomics: 10X Genomics Visium

 The 10X Genomics Visium assay is a newer and improved version of the Spatial Transcriptomics assay.
 It also utilizes spotted arrays of mRNA-capturing probes on the surface of glass slides but with increased spot number, minimized spot size and increased amount of capture probes per spot.
 Within each of the four capture areas of the Visium Spatial Gene Expression slides, there are approximately 5000 barcoded spots, which in turn contain millions of spatially barcoded capture oligonucleotides.
 Tissue mRNA is released upon permeabilization and binds to the barcoded oligos, enabling capture of gene expression information.
 Each barcoded spot is 55 μm in diameter, and the distance from the center of one spot to the center of another is approximately 100 μm.
 The spots are staggered to minimize the distance between them.
 On average, mRNA from anywhere between 1 and 10 cells are captured per spot which provides near single-cell resolution.

 Takara Bio SEEKER

 The assay is similar in concept to the 10X Genomics Visium but has a higher density of spots.
 Contrary to the 10X Genomics Visium HD, which uses RNA probes that have to be pre-defined for species like human or mouse, SEEKER has a similar density and resolution, but will assay any fresh frozen tissue sample, using poly-A adaptation of all the mRNAs in the sample.

+DBiT-seq

+Deterministic barcoding in tissue sequencing (DBiT-seq) uses two sequential sets of perpendicular microfluidic channels to deliver DNA barcodes directly to a fixed tissue section.
+Ligation at the intersections of the channels produces a two-dimensional array of spatially indexed tissue pixels, allowing mRNA and selected proteins to be co-profiled by sequencing.
+The deterministic barcoding approach has subsequently been adapted for spatial ATAC-seq, spatial CUT&Tag profiling of histone modifications, joint spatial profiling of the epigenome and transcriptome, and spatial transcriptomic analysis of formalin-fixed, paraffin-embedded tissues using Patho-DBiT.